THE-RAF/Mirrors/mirrors/guidelines/design-document.md

 ### **Simulation Modes** (`src/simulationModes/`)
 High-level orchestration using core components:

-- **`SimpleReflectionMode`** - Basic reflections with light beam projection.
+- **`GeneralReflectionMode`** - Basic reflections with light beam projection.
 Reflects everything but mirrors.
 Supports any degree mirror angles
-- **`InfiniteReflectionMode`** - The same as SimpleReflectionMode, but with recursive reflections (mirrors reflect other mirrors)
+- **`InfiniteReflectionMode`** - The same as GeneralReflectionMode, but with recursive reflections (mirrors reflect other mirrors)

 ### **Supporting Systems**
 - **`math/`** - `analyticalGeometry.js`, `linearAlgebra.js` for geometric calculations